nursandiid/pdf-tools/README.md

 - 🔍 View PDFs and other files in real-time
 - 🖼️ Generate quick visual thumbnails of PDFs
 - 📥 Seamlessly track file uploads
-- ⚡ Real-time PDF tasks with Laravel Reverb and Jobs
+- ⚡ Real-time PDF tasks with Pusher and Jobs
 - 🚨 Alerts for errors and statuses using toastr
 - ⬇️ Easy access to download processed files
 - 📊 Central hub to track all file activities and processes